ZAHawout/Browser-Parking-Lot/README.md

 ## User stories

 ```
-As an engineer I want to be able to organize information so that I can get the most out of my research.
+As an engineer I want to be able to organize tabs easily so that I can get the most out of my research.

-As a ...
+As a student, I want to be able to organize tutorial videos so that I can easily access the information later on.

-As a ...
+As a Youtuber, I want to be able to organize several video links so I can easily cross reference information.

 ```